-Management of American Outdoor Brands Corporation (the "Company") is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Rule 13a-15(f) of the Securities Exchange Act of 1934.
-With the participation of the Chief Executive Officer and the Chief Financial Officer, management conducted an evaluation of the effectiveness of the Company's internal control over financial reporting as of April 30, 2017 as required by Rule 13a-15(c) under the Securities Exchange Act of 1934.
+Management of American Outdoor Brands Corporation (the "Company") is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Rule 13a-15(f) of the Securities Exchange Act of 1934, as amended.
+With the participation of the Chief Executive Officer and the Chief Financial Officer, management conducted an evaluation of the effectiveness of the Company's internal control over financial reporting as of April 30, 2018 as required by Rule 13a-15(c) under the Securities Exchange Act of 1934.
 The Company utilized the criteria and framework established by the Committee of Sponsoring Organizations (COSO) of the Treadway Commission in Internal Control - Integrated Framework (2013) in performing this assessment.
-Based on this evaluation, management concluded that the Company's internal control over financial reporting was effective as of April 30, 2017.
-Our evaluation of the effectiveness of the design and operation of our internal controls and procedures excluded our acquisitions of Taylor Brands, LLC, Crimson Trace Corporation, and Ultimate Survival Technologies, Inc., referred to as the 2017 Acquisitions.
-As of and for the year ended April 30, 2017, the 2017 Acquisitions constituted 6.8% of net sales and 29.4% of total assets in our consolidated financial statement amounts.
-In accordance with guidance issued by the SEC, we are allowed to exclude acquisitions from our assessment of internal controls over financial reporting during the first year subsequent to the acquisition while integrating the acquired operations.
+Based on this evaluation, management concluded that the Company's internal control over financial reporting was effective as of April 30, 2018.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.

-The Company's independent registered public accounting firm, Deloitte & Touche LLP, has audited the effectiveness of the Company's internal control over financial reporting as of April 30, 2017 as stated in their report dated June 29, 2017, on page F-2 of this Annual Report on Form 10-K.
+The Company's independent registered public accounting firm, Deloitte & Touche LLP, has audited the effectiveness of the Company's internal control over financial reporting as of April 30, 2018 as stated in their report dated June 20, 2018, on page F-2 of this Annual Report on Form 10-K.

-/s/ P. James Debney

-P. James Debney President and Chief Executive Officer
+/s/ P. James Debney P. James Debney President and Chief Executive Officer

-/s/ Jeffrey D. Buchanan

-Jeffrey D. Buchanan Executive Vice President, Chief Financial Officer, Chief Administrative Officer, and Treasurer
+/s/ Jeffrey D. Buchanan Jeffrey D. Buchanan Executive Vice President, Chief Financial Officer, Chief Administrative Officer, and Treasurer Not applicable.